All electron GW with linearized augmented plane waves for metals and semiconductors

-There were early promising GW studies for weakly interacting metallic systems such as Na~\cite{Hybertsen_Na}, but even 30 years later most electronic structure codes do not support GW band structure calculation in metallic systems to the best of our knowledge.
+There were early promising GW studies for weakly interacting metallic systems such as Na~\cite{Hybertsen_Na}, but even 30 years later most electronic structure codes do not offer full support for GW band structure calculation in metallic systems.
 There are a few notable exceptions, for example the SPEX code~\cite{Bluegel,referee_4,referee_7,referee_9,referee_11,referee_6}, the ecalj package~\cite{referee_5,referee_8,referee_10,referee_16, referee_18}, and FlapwMBPT code~\cite{Kutepov_Na}.
 There are several GW calculations for metals, which used implementations that are not publicly available using pseudopotentials~\cite{referee_13,referee_14,referee_17,referee_12,Metal_study1,Metal_study2} and all electron~\cite{referee_1, referee_2,referee_15,Schilfgaarde1, Schilfgaarde2, Schilfgaarde3, Schilfgaarde4} basis set.
-Nevertheless, GW calculations for metallic systems are still not supported in most widely used electronic structure packages, hence a surprisingly small number of publications is devoted to study metals, as compared to the widespread use for semiconductors.
-Thus band structure comparison for metals between angle resolved photoemission spectroscopy (ARPES) experiments and GW calculations are only rarely seen in the literature, and the convergence of the band structure with momentum mesh is almost never studied.
-Perhaps such lack of progress towards GW predictions of band structures in metallic systems is due to the difficulty of resolving the singular excitation around the Fermi surface, which require a large number of momentum points and sophisticated and time consuming analytic contour integration, or a the state of the art and stable analytic continuation from the imaginary frequency to the real frequency spectra.
+GW calculations for metallic systems remain relatively uncommon when compared to their widespread use in semiconductors.
+This is due in part to the small differences between GW and DFT, as well as the considerable challenges involved in achieving convergence in GW calculations for metals.
+Thus, band structure comparison for metals between angle resolved photoemission spectroscopy (ARPES) experiments and GW calculations are not often seen in the literature, and the convergence of the band structure with momentum mesh is almost never studied.
+Perhaps such slow progress towards GW predictions of band structures in metallic systems is due to the difficulty of resolving the singular excitations around the Fermi surface, which require a large number of momentum points and sophisticated and time consuming analytic contour integration, or stable analytic continuation from the imaginary frequency to the real frequency spectra.
 Thus it remained a major challenge to compute accurate band-structure throughout the Brillouin zone for metallic systems using GW approximation, which are converged with respect to the accuracy of the basis set and momentum space mesh.
 This situation impeded the progress of computational materials design in general.